 Show detailed information

 If checked, analysis will run in verbose mode by outputting detailed measurements and by logging debug messages.

 The problem with undiscriminated elimination of terminal branches is that a root-branch containing an end-point is always eliminated on the first iteration step.
 In order to protect root branches from elimination, Strahler Analysis needs to know where root branches are located.
-As of version 1.4.0, root-detection is implemented by means of a rectangular ROI containing the root branch and by activating the Infer root end-points from rectangular ROI option.
+Root-detection is implemented by means of a rectangular ROI containing the root branch and by activating the Infer root end-points from rectangular ROI option.
 Here is an example:

 Notes on Root Detection

 - Only a rectangular ROI can be used to mark the root branch.
 This is intentional: The way the root-detection algorithm works is by protecting all end-points that are contained by the ROI from end-point elimination.
 Using complex ROIs (e.g., discontinuous or containing internal holes) would make this task much more cumbersome.

 - The ROI only needs to contain root end-point(s) and it should not matter if its boundaries intercept other branches.
 However, measurements on root-branches may be inaccurate if the ROI contains junction(s) points.
 The best way to ensure the algorithm ran as expected is to visually inspect all the slices in the Iteration stack.

 - Root detection may not be required in the case of radial arbors (i.e., tree-like structures that branch out evenly in multiple directions), if root(s) remain connected in the center of the arbor (as in the animation above).
 In neurobiology, radial-ramification is an anatomical hallmark of certain cell types such as Retinal Ganglion Cells, Chandelier neurons or Drosophila Class IV sensory neurons.

 - If you are batch processing multiple images you should work with .tif files: When saving as TIFF, ImageJ will store the active ROI in the image header, making it immediately available when the image is open.